 In mid-2015, the company added Amazon Allowance, which is now under the Amazon Cash umbrella.
 With parental consent, kids can set up their own Amazon accounts and make purchases using their Amazon Allowance.
 Parents can allocate recurring funds to their child’s account and get the added control of overseeing what their kids purchase.

-More recently, Amazon has invested in improving kids’ access to the platform.
+Amazon has also made investments in improving kids’ access to the platform.

 Greenlight Financial’s core business is complementary with Amazon’s internal initiative of growing Amazon Cash customers by increasing penetration of younger shoppers.